benjkent/SparkPlug/Readme.md

 4. Content
     - Not a property, rather a space to place content or add additional accordion elements.

-#### The Blazor project included in this project has sample tabs to show examples of component usage in action.
+#### The Blazor project CylinderHead included in this project has sample tabs to show examples of component usage in action.
 ***
 # SparkPlug AudioPlayer
 ### How to use it